 Bifilac improves the overall working and immunity of the digestive system.
 Let us now explain to you in detail how Bifilac work?

-- Bifilac works when bad bacteria or pathogens outgrow the good bacteria and cause illness in our body.
-Bifilac increases the balance of good bacteria in our gut have that counters overgrown pathogen in our body and cause illness.
+- Bifilac capsules works when bad bacteria or pathogens outgrow the good bacteria and cause illness in our body.
+It increases the balance of good bacteria in our gut, which fights back the overgrown pathogen that causes illness in our body.

-- The good bacteria fight bad bacteria for nutrients and starve off bad bacteria, thereby helping us in fighting several diseases.
+- The good bacteria fights back with the bad bacteria and prevents several diseases.

 Interaction means the effect of two parallel drugs on the human body when taken together.
-Some medicines interact with tobacco or alcohol while, Bifilac is known to have an adverse effect on Antibiotic drugs & Immunosuppressants.
+Some medicines interact with tobacco or alcohol, while Bifilac tablets are known to have an adverse effect on Antibiotic drugs & Immunosuppressants.

 Bifilac is most commonly used for treating problems like: